cdozdil/OptiScaler/README.md

 **Key aspects of OptiScaler:**
 - Enables usage of XeSS, FSR2, FSR3 and DLSS in upscaler-enabled games
-- Provides tuning options for DLSS users
+- Allows users to fine-tune their upscaling experience
 - Offers a wide range of tweaks and enhancements (RCAS & MAS, Output Scaling, DLSS Presets, Ratio & DRS Overrides etc.)
-- Allows users to fine-tune their upscaling experience
 - With version 0.7.0 and above, added experimental frame generation support with possible HUDfix solution (OptiFG by FSR3)
 - Supports integration with [**Fakenvapi**](https://github.com/FakeMichau/fakenvapi) which enables Reflex hooking and injecting Anti-Lag 2 or LatencyFlex (LFX)
 - Since version 0.7.7, support for Nukem's FSR FG mod [**dlssg-to-fsr3**](https://github.com/Nukem9/dlssg-to-fsr3) has also been added

 _[*] Regarding XeSS, Unreal Engine plugin does not provide depth, and as such renders XeSS hooking in UE pointless (recommended to set `XeSS=false` in nvngx.ini for such games).
 Regarding FSR inputs, FSR 3.1 is the first version with a fully standardised and forward-looking API and as such removed custom interfaces.
 Since FSR2 and FSR3 support custom interfaces, game support will depend on the developers' implementation.
 Always check the [Wiki](https://github.com/cdozdil/OptiScaler/wiki) Compatibility list for known issues._

+## How it works?
+OptiScaler implements the necessary API methods of DLSS2+ & NVAPI, XeSS and FSR2+ to act as a middleware.
+It interprets calls from the game and redirects them to the chosen upscaling backend, allowing games using one technology to use another of your choice.

 ## Official Discord Server: [DLSS2FSR](https://discord.gg/2JDHx6kcXB)

 *This project is based on [PotatoOfDoom](https://github.com/PotatoOfDoom)'s excellent [CyberFSR2](https://github.com/PotatoOfDoom/CyberFSR2).*

+## Which APIs and Upscalers are Supported?
+Currently OptiScaler can be used with DirectX 11, DirectX 12 and Vulkan, but each API has different sets of upscaler options.

+#### For DirectX 12
+- XeSS (Default)
+- FSR2 2.1.2, 2.2.1
+- FSR3 3.1 (and FSR2 2.3.2)
+- DLSS

+#### For DirectX 11
+- FSR2 2.2.1 (Default, native DX11)
+- FSR3 3.1.2 (unofficial port to native DX11)
+- XeSS 1.x.x, FSR2 2.1.2, 2.2.1, FSR3 3.1 & FSR2 2.3.2 (via background DX12 processing) [*]
+- DLSS (native DX11)
+- XeSS 2.x (_soon™, but Intel ARC only_)

+_[*] These implementations use a background DirectX12 device to be able to use Dirext12-only upscalers.
+There is a 10-15% performance penalty for this method, but allows much more upscaler options.
+Also native DirectX11 implementation of FSR 2.2.1 is a backport from Unity renderer and has its own problems of which some were fixed by OptiScaler. **These implementations do not support Linux** and will result in a black screen._

+#### For Vulkan
+- FSR2 2.1.2 (Default), 2.2.1
+- FSR3 3.1 (and FSR2 2.3.2)
+- DLSS
+- XeSS 2.x (_soon™_)

 ## Installation
 > **Warning**: **Do not use this mod with online games.** It may trigger anti-cheat software and cause bans!